rust-lang/rust/src/doc/tutorial.md

 }
 ~~~

-Despite its name, `extern crate` is a distinct construct from regular `mod` declarations:
 A statement of the form `extern crate foo;` will cause `rustc` to search for the crate `foo`,
 and if it finds a matching binary it lets you use it from inside your crate.